-- 1. An interim expert consensus conference held in hybrid form in Mantello, Italy, in November 2021 to deliberate on a first draft of the Principles; - 2.
-Virtual regional consultations with human rights defenders, health workers and other experts with contextualized knowledge about the impact of public health emergencies in their communities, led by Gabriel Armas-Cardona, Luciano Bottini Filho, Yogi Bratajaya, Farnoosh Hashemian, India Haus, Sreenath Namboodiri, Chiamaka Precious Ojiako, Rocío Quintero Martinez, and Nithin Ramakrishnan. - 3.
-A workshop of consultants who led the regional consultations held at the British Institute in Eastern Africa in Nairobi, Kenya, in 2022 to deliberate on the findings of regional consultations; and - 4.
-A concluding workshop held at the Brocher Foundation in Hermance, Switzerland to finalize the Principles.
+- 1. An interim expert consensus conference held in hybrid form in Mantello, Italy in November 2021 to deliberate on a first draft of the Principles; - 2.
+Virtual regional consultations with human rights defenders, health workers and other experts with contextualized knowledge about the impact of public health emergencies in their communities; - 3.
+A workshop among the consultants who led the regional consultations held at the British Institute in Eastern Africa in Nairobi, Kenya in late 2022 to deliberate on the findings of regional consultations; and - 4.
+A concluding workshop held at the Brocher Foundation in Hermance, Switzerland in January 2023 to finalize the Principles.